Lemur: Log Parsing with Entropy Sampling and Chain-of-Thought Merging: Introduction

 \section{Introduction}

-Logs serve as a critical information source for system monitoring, offering key insights into system behavior, a fact well-documented in existing literature \cite{automated_log_analysis}.
+Logs serve as a critical information for system monitoring, offering key insights into system behavior, a fact well-documented in existing literature \citep{automated_log_analysis}.
 Their advantage over other types of data lies in their rich informational content and relative ease of interpretation.
-Through log analysis, several important downstream tasks can be effectively addressed.
-Which includes anomaly detection~\cite{deeplog,cfg_mining}, fault diagnosis \cite{fault_identifying,fault_uilog}, and root cause analysis~\cite{root_logan}.
-Log parsing, a crucial initial step in log analysis \cite{he2016evaluation}, separates log messages into two elements: 1) Log Templates.
+Through log analysis, several important downstream tasks can be effectively addressed, which include anomaly detection \citep{deeplog,cfg_mining}, fault diagnosis \citep{fault_identifying,fault_uilog}, and root cause analysis~\citep{root_logan}.
+Log parsing, a crucial initial step in log analysis \citep{he2016evaluation}, separates log messages into two parts: 1) Log Templates.
 The constant, unchanging parts in logging statements, and 2) Log Variables.
 The dynamic, changeable details in different executions.
-In Figure \ref{fig1}, the logging statement \texttt{logger.info('Waited \{waited\_time\} seconds for \{process\} to be killed.')} can yield various messages like \texttt{Wait 26 seconds for Thread-20 to be killed}. \texttt{Waited $<*>$ seconds for $<*>$ to be killed} is the log template, and the changing data like \texttt{26} and \texttt{Thread-20} are the log variables.
+In Figure~\ref{fig1}, the logging statement \texttt{logger.info('Wait \{wait\_time\} seconds for \{process\} to be killed.')} can yield various messages like \texttt{Wait 26 seconds for Thread-20 to be killed}. \texttt{Wait $<*>$ seconds for $<*>$ to be killed} is log template, and the changing data like \texttt{26} and \texttt{Thread-20} are log variables.

-In the realm of system maintenance, where source code accessibility is often restricted, different parsers~\cite{drain,drain+,logppt,brain,llmparser} have been developed to autonomously differentiate between templates and parameters within log messages.
+In the field of system maintenance, where source code accessibility is often restricted, different parsers \citep{drain, drain+, logppt, brain,llmparser} have been developed to differentiate between templates and variables within log messages autonomously.
 Existing log parsers can be categorized into two groups: syntax-based and semantic-based.
-Syntax-based log parsers~\cite{drain,spell,iplom,slct,logcluster} utilize specific features or heuristics (e.g., word frequency) to extract the constant parts of log messages as templates.
-Conversely, semantic parsers~\cite{uniparser,logppt} leverage advanced deep learning frameworks to assimilate semantics and system-specific patterns from annotated log data, thereby facilitating the parsing of new log entries.
-Besides, recent works~\cite{llmparser,owl} leverage large language models (LLMs)~\cite{gpt4} for log parsing, which also utilizes the powerful semantic understanding of LLMs.
+Syntax-based log parsers \citep{drain, spell, iplom, slct,logcluster} utilize specific features or heuristics (e.g., word frequency) to extract the constant parts of log messages as templates.
+Conversely, semantic-based parsers~\cite{uniparser,logppt} leverages advanced deep learning frameworks to assimilate semantics and system-specific patterns from annotated log data, thereby facilitating the parsing of new logs.
+Besides, recent works~\cite{llmparser} leverage large language models (LLMs) \citep{gpt4} for log parsing, which also utilizes the powerful semantic understanding of LLMs.